Day not far when nation will be free of Maoist terror: PM Modi | Politics

 ''India no more remains silent after terror attacks but gives befitting reply through air strikes, surgical strikes and Operation Sindoor,'' he said.

-''When wars became headlines globally, India proved naysayers wrong by continuing to march ahead as fastest growing economy,'' added Modi.
+''When wars became headlines globally, India proved naysayers wrong by continuing to march ahead as the fastest growing economy,'' Modi said.

-Noting that nationalisation of banks during Congress rule led to creation of ''mountain of non-performing assets for banks'', Modi said that democratisation of financial and other institutions is key driver behind unstoppable India.
+Noting that nationalisation of banks during Congress rule led to the creation of ''mountain of non-performing assets for the banks'', Modi said that democratisation of financial and other institutions is the key driver behind an unstoppable India.

-''People are India's biggest strength and they can excel when there is no pressure or intervention from government.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)